cnpm40/word_search/CONTRIBUTING.md

 ## Reporting Issues and Suggesting Enhancements

-- If you find a bug or want to add new features, please go to the issue tracker (https://github.com/cnpm40/word_search/issues) and open an issue.
+- If you find a bug or want to add new features, please go to the .[issue tracker](https://github.com/cnpm40/word_search/issues) and open an issue.
 - Before you do that, please read the guidelines on Reporting Bugs and Suggesting Enhancements.

 ## Pull Requests